status-im/nimbus-eth2/docs/the_nimbus_book/src/consensus-light-client.md

 Follow the [regular instructions](./eth1.md) for running the execution client, taking note of its JWT secret configuration that you will need in the next step.

-## Running the light client
+## Running the consensus light client

-The light client starts syncing from a trusted block.
+The consensus light client starts syncing from a trusted block.
-This trusted block should be somewhat recent ([~1-2 weeks](https://github.com/ethereum/consensus-specs/blob/v1.5.0-alpha.9/specs/phase0/weak-subjectivity.md)) and needs to be configured each time when starting the light client.
+This trusted block should be somewhat recent ([~1-2 weeks](https://github.com/ethereum/consensus-specs/blob/v1.5.0-alpha.9/specs/phase0/weak-subjectivity.md)) and needs to be configured each time when starting the consensus light client.

 ### 1. Obtaining a trusted block root